UEFA club competition records and statistics: UEFA club competition winners

 Real Madrid hold the record for the most overall titles (26), and have the most UEFA Super Cup wins (6) as well.
 The Madrid club also have a record 15 titles achieved in the UEFA Champions League and its predecessor.
 Barcelona have a record four titles in the Cup Winners' Cup, while Sevilla have a record of seven UEFA Cup and Europa League titles.
-Roma, West Ham United, Olympiacos, and Chelsea have each won one UEFA Conference League title.
+Roma, West Ham United, Olympiacos, Chelsea and Crystal Palace have each won one UEFA Conference League title.
 Finally, German clubs Hamburger SV, Schalke 04, and VfB Stuttgart, as well as Spanish club Villarreal, are the record holders by titles won in the UEFA Intertoto Cup (two each).

-Ranking main European club competitions' winning club sides by winning percentage
+Winning sides by winning percentage

-This is a ranking of all club sides which have won one of the three main European competitions, past or present.

-Bayern Munich are the only team to finish a continental competition with a 100% winning record, achieving that milestone in 2020 as part of a modified tournament structure with a final eight in a neutral venue held in a single elimination match due to the COVID-19 pandemic in Europe.

-Top 17 club sides
+These are UEFA club competition title winners (Note: Champions League (named European Cup until 1992), Cup Winners' Cup (1960–1999), and Europa League (named UEFA Cup until 2009); since 2021 also includes Conference League (named Europa Conference League until 2024).) with at least 80% winning rate during their triumphant season.
 Qualifying and preliminary round matches are not included, neither are play-off matches; results of penalty shoot-outs are considered the score which preceded them (including extra time).

+As of the end of the 2025–26 season, Bayern Munich are the only team to finish a continental competition with a 100% winning record, achieving that milestone in 2020 as part of a modified tournament structure with a final eight in a neutral venue held in a single elimination match due to the COVID-19 pandemic in Europe.